Spirit Untamed: Development

 On October 7, 2019, DreamWorks Animation announced that a spin-off film of Spirit: Stallion of the Cimarron as well as an adaptation of its spin-off TV series Spirit Riding Free was in development, with Elaine Bogan serving as director and Ennio Torresan Jr. serving as co-director from a script by series developer Aury Wallington, and produced by Karen Foster.
-While Spirit Riding Free explores the characters of Lucky and her PALS, Spirit Untamed focuses deeper for Lucky in an emotional take in the standalone film that's not a sequel to the original nor the TV series.
+While Spirit Riding Free explores the characters of Lucky and her friends, Spirit Untamed focuses deeper for Lucky in an emotional take in a standalone film that is not a sequel to the original nor the TV series.

 Animation and design

-The film would be produced on a lower budget and be made by a different animation studio outside of DreamWorks, similar to Captain Underpants: The First Epic Movie.
+The film would be produced on a lower budget and be made by a different animation studio outside of DreamWorks' Glendale studio, similar to 2017's Captain Underpants: The First Epic Movie.
 Following the first trailer, it was confirmed that Jellyfish Pictures, who worked on How to Train Your Dragon: Homecoming, would be providing the animation for the film, making Jellyfish's first animated project for over 300 people working on it.
 The film uses a style that is a mix of 3D with the look of a handpainted look from Riding Free, taking about 1300 shots, 25 of which were animated by Jellyfish, and used 2D drawings to make 3D maquettes, some of which were supplied by DreamWorks.
-Additional animation was provided by 88 Pictures from Trollhunters: Rise of the Titans, model rigging for the characters was provided by Minimo VFX.
+Additional animation was provided by 88 Pictures from Trollhunters: Rise of the Titans, and model rigging for the characters was provided by Minimo VFX.

 Production of the film started in August 2019 and shifted to work remotely during the COVID-19 pandemic.